akonkel/RepData_PeerAssessment1/PA1_template.md

 the adjusted R squared is less than .01.
 But the regression says that some days are predictive
 as is the interval in the day, so hopefully the imputation is better than a very simple average.

 Now we want to make a new dataset that incorporates the imputation and look at the mean and median steps across days.
+To aid comparison to the original dataset, I'll put the earlier histogram here on the bottom.

 ```r
 require(dplyr)